 J. Mancini expanded on the process for use of capital funds, which are available through the Good to Great program, administered through a partnership with the CT Department of Economic & Community Development, via Liz Shapiro, and CT Humanities.
+While bond funds have been approved, they remain unallocated until they are put on the governor's bond agenda and authorized by the bond commission.
 Additional funding opportunities will be made available through the National Park Service and the Institute of Museum & Library Services.
 On the state level, the Office of Policy and Management will be featuring the 250th on the next biennium's budget book.